paconte/django-assestment-1/README.md

     make import_csv_errors IN_FILE=data/test/test3.csv
     ```

 Be aware this will only run in your local computer once you have set your python working environment.
-Another option is to log into the container image and run the command inside the container, however you need to figure out how to access the csv that you want to import, for example with a docker volume.
+Another option is to log in into the container image and run the command inside the container, however you need to figure out how to access the csv that you want to import, for example with a docker volume.

 After importing csv files in your local computer, you can reset the databse with: